spectroman/ibm-mq-monitoring/README.md

   - `mq_daytime_triggers:` is an array of queue names that will be descriminated during the creation of the new template and static items will be put into place.
 And the triggers for these queues have the addition to only generate alarms between 0800 and 2200 hours;
   - The items on these lists must be the same list of queues described in the regular expression that must follow the zabbix installation using this methods.
     - For it all work and the template be successfully used on zabbix, a regular expression must be created that contains the following, for exemple:
-      - 1    »    Q.SOME.FF.MUTEX    [Character string not included]
+      - 1    »    QL.SOME.FF.MUTEX    [Character string not included]
-      - 2    »    NT.FF.CONNECTORMUTEXQ    [Character string not included]
+      - 2    »    NET.FF.CONNECTORMUTEXQ    [Character string not included]
 - The name of such regular expression must match with the variable: `mq_zabbix_regex_name`

 # The Conclusion